I was first introduced to Qi Gong when I was 10 years old, as a martial arts student.

 Thirty-seven years ago, I began studying with lineage-holding Masters of Martial Arts, Qi Gong, Daoism, Chan/Zen, and in 1996 I became a Doctor of Traditional Chinese Medicine.

 There have been two defining experiences that feel worth sharing as an introduction to where I am coming from, as a Qi Gong student and teacher.
-One was a near-fatal rock-climbing accident that should have left me in a wheelchair, the other was living as a Hermit as a formal Daoist initiate.
+One experience was a near-fatal rock-climbing accident that should have left me paralyzed, or dead.
+The other was living as a Hermit as a formal Daoist initiate.
 One kind of led to the other.

 When I was 23 years old, I almost died falling off of a mountain.
-At the time, I was on the journey of becoming a professional Martial Arts teacher.
-I was certain that I would need to rethink my career and let go of my Passion.
+At the time, I was on the journey of becoming a professional Martial Arts and Qi Gong teacher.
+I was also preparing to go to China and become a Daoist priest.
+After the accident, I was certain that I would need to rethink my career and let go of my passion.

-As a part of my advanced training in Qi Gong and Daoism, I committed to the traditional 49 days of living as a hermit and exploring my meditation, breathwork and Qi Gong as deeply as possible every day.
-It was a life-changing experience.
+Living as a hermit for 49 days, exploring my meditation practice, breathwork and Qi Gong as deeply as possible every day, was a life-changing experience.
 After the seven weeks were over I wanted to stay in the forest for the rest of my life.
 My practice had transformed in a way that could not have happened in any other way.

 When I decided to stay in the forest, a quality of performance for others fell away, and I began to move in unexpected, but profoundly more effective ways (for me).
 Meditation invited me into a completely new dimension of stillness.

-I lived that way for as long as possible but eventually had to return to the modern world, my students and teachers.
+I lived that way for as long as possible but eventually had to return to the modern world, my students, and my teachers.
 I was nervous that people would complain about the changes I had made to my practice.
-I expected my students to be upset at having to learn things all over again and my teachers would try and make me go back to the old way.
+I expected my students to be upset at having to learn things ‘all over again’ and my teachers would try and make me go back to the old way.